joodie/clojure-refactoring/README.markdown

 Extract-fn - extracts the current expression and replaces it with a call to it.

-Global rename(currently unavailable) - Replaces all calls to the symbol at point (in the current project) with the new name.
+Global rename - Replaces all calls to the symbol at point (in the current project) with the new name.

 Thread-last - threads the current expression via `->>`